qaviinan/roteless/README.md

 **Roteless** is a fun application designed to enhance vocabulary acquisition by converting memes into mnemonic devices using generative AI.
 The project consists of two main components:

-- **Frontend**: A Flutter-based application that fetches memes from Reddit, incorporates vocabulary into the captions using Large Language Models (LLMs), and presents the content interactively on both Android and Web platforms.
+- **Frontend**: A Flutter-based application that allows choosing a vocabulary list that you wish to learn, then displays memes with those vocabulary words in their captions, allowing you to effortlessly learn new words while scrolling memes.
+App also allows filtering out learned words, shows progress bar and has a flashcard quiz feature.

 - **Backend**: A Python-based system that automates the fetching of memes from Reddit, generates mnemonic captions using OpenAI's GPT-4, and stores the processed posts in Firebase.
 This backend serves data to the frontend, ensuring a seamless and engaging user experience.